-Municipal Court Sessions will be conducted virtually & remotely to minimize exposure to COVID-19.
+Municipal Court Sessions will be conducted both in-person and virtually.

 About the Municipal Court

-The Municipal Court is a quasi-criminal court of limited jurisdiction that is under the supervision of the Administrative Office of the Courts (AOC).
+The Municipal Court is a quasi-criminal court of limited jurisdiction that is under the supervision of the Administrative Office of the Courts.

 The judicial staff of the Municipal Courts are employees of the Township of Ocean but are governed by the rules of the court as determined by the State of NJ Supreme Court.